-Management has evaluated subsequent events through the date that the financial statements were available to be issued, January 17, 2023 and determined there were no events that occurred that required disclosure.
+Management has evaluated subsequent events through the date that the financial statements were available to be issued, January 10, 2024 and determined there were no events that occurred that required disclosure.
+No subsequent events occurring after this date have been evaluated for inclusion in these financial statements.